Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 ---- Contrast .NET Framework Agent for Azure App Service ---
 ------------------------------------------------------------

-This package includes files required to run the Contrast .NET Core agent.
+This package includes files required to run the Contrast .NET agent.
 These files have been installed in your "<application directory>/contrastsecurity" folder
 To use the Contrast agent, you must set following settings on your Azure App Service Web App.

 1. Publish your app to Azure App Service.